 Henry Tisdale, a 25-year-old grocery clerk in West Dedham (now Westwood), Mass., answered President Lincoln’s call to enlist in the service of the United States on July 10, 1862.
-He was mustered in as a sergeant in Company G of the 35th Massachusetts Infantry.
+He mustered in as a sergeant in Company G of the 35th Massachusetts Infantry.

 Tisdale was shot in the leg on Sept.
 14, 1862, at the Battle of South Mountain, the bloody prelude to the Battle of Antietam.
 He recovered at a series of hospitals, and returned to active duty five months later.
 He traveled west with his regiment in mid-1863, serving in Kentucky and Tennessee, and then on to the Vicksburg Campaign.

 He returned home, married in 1868 and had a house full of children.
 Around 1870, he moved to Roxbury, Mass., and opened his own grocery store.
 For more of the Civil War experiences of Henry Tisdale, click here and here.

 This story last updated in 2022.